 Personality might seem completely random and unique—and in some ways, it is.
 How you operate is informed by your life experiences, beliefs, relationships, and more.
 But the theory behind personality typing is that there are actually distinct patterns in the ways people use their perceptions and judgments to process information.
 And by learning about the four dimensions that impact personality, you can become more understanding, avoid conflict, and recognize other people’s strengths—as well as your own.

 Keep reading to learn more about Myers-Briggs personality types, and discover what yours is.

-Determining Myers-Briggs personality types first requires you to check in with four different aspects of your personality.
+Determining your Myers-Briggs personality type first requires you to check in with four different aspects of your personality.
 Do you get your energy from being around other people, or do you prefer to recharge alone?
 Do you make your decisions with your head or with your heart?